dongido001/flask_chatbot/Readme.md

 ```
 cp .env.example .env
 ```
 There are couple of keys you need to set in the '.env' file.
-The next section will show you how you can get this keys.
+The next sections will show you how you can get these keys.

 #### Pusher

-Login to Pusher [account](https://dashboard.pusher.com/accounts/sign_in), create a new app and then get your API keys.
+Login to your Pusher [account](https://dashboard.pusher.com/accounts/sign_in), create a new app and then get your API keys.

  Next update the following keys in the `.env` file with the correct keys:
   ```